IPSamos/qPCR-analysis/tutorial/README.md

 # Analysis of data

 Now we have our data prepared.
 It's time to open the ShinyApp.
+There are two ways of running this app locally (as described in the main page)

+1. Clone or download this repository:
+Click the green "Code" button and choose "Download ZIP", or use git: git clone https://github.com/IPSamos/qPCR-analysis.git

+2. Open R or RStudio.

+3. Install required packages (if not already installed):

+install.packages(c( "shiny", "bslib", "shinythemes", "dplyr", "ggplot2",  "plotly", "readr", "writexl" ))

+4. Set your working directory to the folder where you downloaded the app. setwd("path/to/qPCR-analysis")

+(Or use RStudio's file pane to navigate and set the working directory.)

+5. In the R console, run:
+shiny::runApp()

+Once you have run the app.
+It should look like this: